kamilburda/batcher/docs/sections/Customization.md

 As the amount of customization may be overwhelming at first, you may want to take a look at a few [examples](#examples) below.

-When [editing layers](Usage.md#editing-layers), customization options are automatically displayed.
-To enable customization when exporting layers, select `Settings → Show More Settings`.

 ![Dialog of Export Layers with additional customization](../images/screenshot_dialog_customization.png)